 Andy Murray unsure whether Paris Masters exit wil help him at ATP World Tour Finals

-Andy Murray says he will only find out next week if his early exit at the Paris Masters will actually help his preparation for the World Tour Finals.
+Andy Murray says "time will tell" if his early exit at the Paris Masters will benefit his World Tour Finals campaign.

 The final of the Paris event is scheduled for Sunday, one day before the ATP's season-ending showpiece gets underway at the O2 Arena in London.

 Roger Federer pulled out of this week's tournament due to the hectic turnaround, while Murray, Novak Djokovic and Juan Martin del Potro all exited earlier than expected.